brain-x402/ReactorX402-Framework/design_guidelines.md

 - Semantic HTML structure: `<header>`, `<nav>`, `<main>`, `<section>`, `<footer>`
 - Skip to content link for keyboard users
 - ARIA labels for all icon buttons and navigation
-- Focus indicators: Gradient outline matching brand
+- Focus indicators: Gray outline (ring-gray-600)
 - Contrast ratios exceed WCAG AA on dark backgrounds
 - Alt text for all images and diagrams
 - Keyboard navigation for tabbed interfaces

 ---

-This design establishes x402Pay as a sophisticated blockchain platform through premium dark aesthetics, clear information architecture, and strategic use of Solana's signature gradients.
+This design establishes x402Pay as a sophisticated blockchain platform through premium monochromatic dark aesthetics, clear information architecture, and subtle grayscale hierarchy.
+The neutral color scheme allows content and functionality to take center stage while maintaining a professional, focused environment.
 The whitepaper content flows naturally from high-level vision (hero, executive summary) through technical depth (protocol, SDK) to future outlook (tokenomics, roadmap), creating a comprehensive narrative for investors, partners, and developers.